Road resurfacing

 The two most common types of surfacing are:

-- Sprayed seals – a film of bitumen we spray on the road and cover with aggregate.
+- Spray seals – a film of bitumen we spray on the road and cover with aggregate.

 - Asphalt – a bitumen-based concrete-like mixture of stone and bitumen.